top of page

 Sylvia Rose

-Sekhmet is Goddess or War and medicine.
-Her major sites of worship include Memphis, Egypt, where she rules with her husband Ptah, God of Creation, and her son Nefertum in a divine trinity.
-She also reigns at Leontopolis, an Egyptian provincial capital on the Nile.
+Sekhmet is Goddess of War and medicine.
+Sites of worship include Memphis, Egypt, with husband Ptah and son Nefertum in a divine trinity.
+She's often the bloodthirsty Eye of Ra.

 Sekhmet goddess of war and medicine in Egypt